a story of the future

 The cold of the object shocked her first.
 It’s weight next, heavy for its size, that of a tangerine.
 It felt imperfectly smooth, too smooth.
 Nancy opened her eyes.

 In her open hand was a pure white ball, almost glowing.
 She squeezed it, as hard as she could, as if by instinct.
 It didn’t deform; she couldn’t change its shape.
 She turned it over and found a wispy filament, like a hollow root hair, almost transparent, emerging from a small crease in the otherwise unbroken surface of the object.
 Was it humming?
 Vibrating slightly?

 Nancy nearly dropped it, nearly threw it to the ground.

 “what is this…”

 “I call them ‘ornaments’” said Charlie.
 He plucked the ball from her hand and slammed it down onto the counter.
 It would not deform.

-Beneath his breath the slight glow of the ornament seemed to grow brighter, and its skin maybe slightly wrinkled.
+Beneath his breath, Nancy thought the slight glow of the ornament grew brighter, and its skin maybe slightly wrinkled.